 The Supplemental Nutrition Assistance Employment and Training (SNAP E&T) Program assists SNAP recipients in achieving their career goals by providing participants with a broad range of services focused on their interests and needs.
 The program is completely voluntary and participants receive reimbursements for eligible transportation, childcare, and other expenses related to participation.
 Loaner laptops are also available to eligible participants.

-Any District residents participating in SNAP, but does not also receive benefits through the Temporary Assistance for Needy Families (TANF) program, is eligible to participate.
-TANF program participants are eligible for work readiness and placement assistance through the Office of Work Opportunity and can call (202) 698-1860 for more information on their services.
+District residents participating in SNAP (formerly known as food stamps) that do not receive benefits through the Temporary Assistance for Needy Families (TANF) program are eligible to participate in SNAP E&T. TANF program participants are eligible for work readiness and placement assistance through the Office of Work Opportunity (OWO) and may call (202) 698-1860 for more information on OWO services.

-We encourage you to seek services any time you are interested in.
-Please call our SNAP E&T office at (202) 535-1178 or e-mail us at [email protected] to get started.
-All services are currently being offered remotely due to the coronavirus (COVID-19) public health emergency.
+We encourage you to seek SNAP E&T services any time you are interested.
+Please call our office at (202) 535-1178 or e-mail us at [email protected] to get started.
+Services are currently being offered both in-person and remotely.
 Our staff is available to assist Monday through Friday from 8:15 AM to 4:45 PM.

-For additional information on SNAP benefits and application options, contact the Call Center at (202) 727-5355 or click here.
+For additional information on SNAP benefits and application options, click here or contact the Call Center at (202) 727-5355.

-Services are provided through SNAP E&T and a network of more than 15 providers and partners.
-Providers are offering online training services and actively recruiting participants.
-The following are currently open to SNAP E&T participants:
+Services are provided through SNAP E&T and a network of 19 providers who offer online training options and actively recruit participants.
+The following services and workshops are currently open to SNAP E&T participants:

 - SNAP E&T Service Providers: A wide range of occupational training, education, work readiness, job placement, and related services are available through our partner SNAP E&T Service Providers.
 To view the full list of providers and services available, click here.